South West Tech News #3

 Bath-based Living Map raises further £850k

-This funding will allow Living Map to further enhance its technology and support the continued roll-out of its new service to guide passengers between flights and airports.
+This funding will allow Living Map to further enhance its technology.
+Additionally, supporting the continued roll-out of its new service to guide passengers between flights and airports.

-The latest funding follows two earlier rounds in 2018 and 2019 and brings the total raised by the company so far to over £4.5m.
-This funding round will help Living Map continue to invest in the growth and development of the business including the launch of the digital connection service.
+The latest funding follows two earlier rounds in 2018 and 2019.
+It brings the total raised by the company so far to over £4.5m.
+This funding round will help Living Map continue to invest in the growth and development of the business.
+Including the launch of the digital connection service.

 Dominic Hazlehurst, Living Map’s CEO, said: “We are delighted with the considerable support we have received from our investors.
 With the opportunities that are available to us across our key industry verticals and armed with the technology to realise them, we anticipate an incredibly exciting period in the business’s development next year and beyond.”